pkasprzak9/Hangman/README.md

 This is a simple implementation of the Hangman game in Ruby.
 The game randomly selects a word from a dictionary and challenges the player to guess the letters of the word within a limited number of guesses.

+## To-Do List

+Improve user interface to enhance the gaming experience.

+## Installation and Usage

+1. Clone or download the Hangman repository to your local machine.
+2. Navigate to the Hangman directory.

-## Dependencies
+### Dependencies

 This Hangman game relies on the following dependencies:

 - Ruby (at least version 3.2.2)
 - CSV (Ruby standard library)

-## Installation and Usage

-1. Clone or download the Hangman repository to your local machine.
-2. Navigate to the Hangman directory.

 ### Game Instructions